jizhang-nz/gbk_transformer/README.md

 ## Prerequisites

-This program was written with Python 3.
+This program was written in Python 3.6.7

 No extra Python module or other program is needed to run the program.